James Wallis (racing driver)

-James Wallis (born 11 October 2005 in Cheltenham) is a British racing driver who currently competes in the 2025 Porsche Carrera Cup Great Britain for JTR, and in the 2025 Porsche Carrera Cup Italia for BeDriver.
+James Wallis (born 12 October 2005 in Cheltenham) is a British racing driver who currently competes in the 2026 - Lamborghini Super Trofeo North America.
+In 2025, Wallis competed in the Porsche Carrera Cup Great Britain for JTR, and in the 2025 Porsche Carrera Cup Italia for BeDriver.

 Awards and honours

 In November 2023, at Porsche's 'Night of Motorsport' awards, Wallis was announced as the Porsche Carrera Cup Great Britain Junior Driver for the 2024 and 2025 seasons.
 This award includes a financial contribution of £85,000 towards his racing budget for each season, along with comprehensive support and development opportunities from Porsche.

 Career

 Junior Sallon Car Championship

 Wallis's racing journey commenced in the Junior Saloon Car Championship, where he participated from 2019 to 2021.
 In 2021, he secured the title of Junior Oval Racing Champion and was named Fiesta Junior Rookie Champion.

 BRSCC Ford Fiesta Junior Championship

 In 2021, Wallis joined the BRSCC Ford Fiesta Junior Championship.
-He had a successful season, with 1 win and eight podiums to finish second in the championship behind Jenson Brickley.
+He had a successful season, with one win and eight podiums to finish second in the championship behind Jenson Brickley.